amida-tech/blue-button/docs/cms.md

 16. Medications rate detector needs to be written.

 17. Vitals value detection may need modifications based on more text sample files.

-## Resolved Tasks

-1. Convert datetime into yyyy/mm/dd hh:mm:ss format...

-2. Restructure so that format matches Matt's update.(done)

-3. Demographics needs to be able to handle single key value pairs just in case.(Done)

-4. writeValue in intermediate object to blue button converter will have to return an object eventually.(done)

-##Integration Notes

-First, add a line that says:
-In /lib/parser.js,

-1. add
-	require('(directory structure/CMSparser') or any other packages
-2. In the last line of the file, you need to put the key value pair for the new CMSParser package